Open-Argon/docs/variable-and-function-assignment/README.md

 In this example, we define a variable `x` with a value of `10` using `let`.
 We then create a new block using the `do` keyword, which creates a new scope.
 Within this scope, we re-assign the value of `x` to `20` without using `let`.
 When we log the value of `x` using `term.log` within the scope, we get the value `20`.
 When we log the value of x outside of the scope, we also get the value `20`, because the re-assignment of `x` in the nested scope affects the value of `x` in the outer scope.
 This demonstrates how re-assigning a variable without using let will replace the value of the variable in the current scope, and will also affect the value of the variable in any enclosing scopes.

 # Function Assignment

+`let` works exactly the same way as it does in variable assignment.

 ```javascript
 let square(x) = do